appcanary/blog/source/articles/2016-12-31-secure-headers.html.markdown

 ## Why?

 HSTS, described above, is designed to make sure that all connections to your website are encrypted.
-No where does it specify what key to use!
+Nowhere does it specify what key to use!
 Trust on the web is based on the Certificate Authority model.
 Your browser & Operating System ship with the public keys of some trusted Certificate Authorities which are usually specialized companies and/or nation states.
 You get a CA to issue you a